touchlab/KMMBridge/website/docs/cocoapods/01_IOS_COCOAPODS.md

 You'll need an Xcode project with CocoaPods set up.
 That means you'll have a `Podfile` that you can edit with the necessary code to integrate your Kotlin module.

+## Artifact Authentication

+For artifacts that are kept in private storage, you may need to add authentication information so your `~/.netrc` file or your Mac's Keychain Access.
+See [GITHUB_RELEASE_ARTIFACTS#private-repos](../artifacts/GITHUB_RELEASE_ARTIFACTS#private-repos) for a description of how to set up private file access.

+## Add Podspec Repo

 You'll need to add the podspec repo to CocoaPods and to your `Podfile`.
 First, tell CocoaPods about it.
 In our case, we're using `https://github.com/touchlab/PublicPodspecs.git`

-> Note: You can use either ssh or https, depending on how your Git/GitHub access is configured.

 ```shell
 pod repo add touchlabpublic https://github.com/touchlab/PublicPodspecs.git